hz-tyfoon/ultimate-addons-for-gutenberg/README.md

 ## Changelog ##

 ### x.x.x ###
-* Improvement: Table Of Contents - Added Allow Dynamic Heading feature.
+* Improvement: Table Of Contents - Added the `Allow Dynamic Heading` feature.
 * Fix: Global - Resolved an issue in which the CSS would not load in the front-end in edge cases.
 * Fix: Image Gallery - Removed the additional bottom spacing in the masonry layout that would appear on certain themes.
 * Fix: Image Gallery - Resolved an issue in which the masonry layout would appear stacked for a brief moment on load.